New Town Gardens: Ownership and management

 Each garden has a different management and ownership structure.
 Ownership is often by private shareholders or a joint ownership by the local residents.
 For example, East Queen Street Gardens are owned by shareholders who have explicitly bought a share in the land, and keys are rented to those who apply successfully for access, as a way of bringing in income to the garden.
 The gardens are then usually managed by Commissioners – around eight for each garden.
 The Commissioners are elected by the owners, and have responsibility for sourcing gardeners, and ensuring the gardens are well maintained.
 A Clerk of the gardens usually handles membership applications and entitlement.
 The Clerk will be a member of a local solicitors firm, with their contact details often on plaques on the gates to the gardens.

-Some of the gardens, such as Bellvue Crescent Gardens and Gayfield Square Gardens, are now owned and managed by City of Edinburgh Council.
+Some of the gardens, such as Bellevue Crescent Gardens and Gayfield Square Gardens, are now owned and managed by City of Edinburgh Council.